The National Episcopal Historians & Archivists (NEHA) encourage

-Begun in 1961 as an outgrowth of the Church Historical Society, NEHA seeks to answer the needs of church officials and leaders who know attention should be given to nurturing congregational, diocesan, and institutional historians, registrars and archivists.
+Begun as an outgrowth of the Church Historical Society in 1961, NEHA seeks to answer the needs of church officials and leaders who know attention should be given to nurturing congregational, diocesan, and institutional historians, registrars and archivists.

 The Rt.
 Rev. Jackson Kemper, First Missionary Bishop